hardbyte/python-can/README.rst

 If you run into bugs, you can file them in our
 `issue tracker <https://github.com/hardbyte/python-can/issues>`__ on GitHub.

-There is also a `python-can <https://groups.google.com/forum/#!forum/python-can>`__ mailing list for development discussion.

 `Stackoverflow <https://stackoverflow.com/questions/tagged/can+python>`__ has several questions and answers tagged with ``python+can``.